jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3a.md

 +++
-title=  "The variations of the ratos between the Values the of Food and Non-Food Rude Produce" date=  2020-01-26 image=  "/covers/wn.jpg" description=  "The value of non-food produce should constantly rise relative to food produce" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-10b" linkbtext=  "Chapter 10 Part 2a" linkf=  "/research/smith/wealth-of-nations/book-2" linkftext=  "Chapter 10 Part 2b" heading=  "Chapter 10 Part 3a" icon=  "/icons/smith.png"
+title=  "The variations of the ratos between the Values the of Food and Non-Food Rude Produce" heading=  "Chapter 11 Part 3b" date=  2020-01-26 image=  "/covers/wn.jpg" description=  "The value of non-food produce should constantly rise relative to food produce" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-2c" linkbtext=  "Chapter 11 Part 2c" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1" linkftext=  "Chapter 11 Part 3b" icon=  "/icons/smith.png"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=BjnPDwAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook
 +++

 <!-- Of the variations in the Proportion between the respective Values of that sort of Produce which always affords Rent, and of that which sometimes does, and sometimes does not, afford Rent -->